readingcapital/readingcapital.github.io/volume-1/chapter-01.01-detailed-commentary.md

 access chairs, and vice versa.

 In exchange the chair recognises our apples as a bit of social wealth, too.
-This answers the question of what gives our apples the power to be exchangable for any other bit of social wealth: they are a bit of social wealth themselves.
+This answers the question of what gives our apples the power to be exchangeable for any other bit of social wealth: they are a bit of social wealth themselves.
 Apples are means of access to a bit social wealth because they *are*.
 Commodity exchange means that any particular bit of social wealth counts as a greater or